kkarpieszuk/wc-previous-prices/readme.txt

 Yes, the plugin is compatible with product taxes and variable products (it tracks minimal price for each variation individually).

-= Is product working well with discount addons? =
+= Is plugin working well with discount addons? =

 That depends on the addon.
 Some addons may not work with the plugin, some may work.
 For time being we recommend using the plugin with the following addon: